Ryandaydev/adding-more-data/chapter7/readme.md

-# Chapter 7 - Creating Your SDK
+# Chapter 6 - Deploying Your API to the Cloud